sunjh22/CNVPipe/README.md

 Dr. Jin ask me to focus more on scCNV project.
 I will catch up again if I have time.
 (问心无愧即可).
 Catch up here at Wed Oct 12 15:47:48 CST 2022.

-cn.mops is not applicable to very-low-coverage data, since Windows should contain 50-100 reads each.
-Three steps in cn.mops:
-1. calculate read counts in windows (bins) from bam file
-2. call CNV
-3. calculate integer copy numbers

 ## 07. Merge the results from four CNV calling tools

 Except merging the results from four calling tools, we try to remove genomic bad regions (centromere, telomere and heterochromatin).
 The bad region file is in `~/data/refs/hg38/low-mappability-track/hg38.badRegions.bed`.
 Besides, we need to make sure the merged file adapt to the input format of `CNVfilteR`.

+We tried to merge CNV results from all tools including cnvkit, cnvpytor, freec, mops, smoove and delly.

 ???
 What is heterochromatin